MellanieAchiengK/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 0-hello_world prints “Hello, World”, followed by a new line to the standard output File 1-confused_smiley displays a confused smiley "(Ôo)' File 2-hellofile displays the content of the /etc/passwd file
+File 0-hello_world prints “Hello, World”, followed by a new line to the standard output File 1-confused_smiley displays a confused smiley "(Ôo)' File 2-hellofile displays the content of the /etc/passwd file File 3-twofiles displays the content of /etc/passwd and /etc/hosts